 Commands take effect immediately unless noted otherwise.
 Any errors cause the 3270 SCS Print Emulation session to ignore the command and continue printing.
-For a command to be stored in permanent memory, the command Z99,0 must be the last command sent to the printer.
+For a command to be permanently stored in permanent memory, the command Z99,0 must be used.
+RPQs are only active in LU3 (non-SCS) mode.